Ermegilius/unitTesting/intro.md

 npm test --testFile fileTOBeTested.test.js
 ```

-All tests must be independant.
+All tests must be independent.
 Because jest runs them in a random order.